ome/ome-contributing/docs/omero-release-process.rst

 Finally
  - Add an entry in https://docs.google.com/spreadsheets/d/1K7ab1UpuiE3FmAq3et7OpyxFwumrT7z8tGrDDBSDxsk/edit#gid=908994883
- - Announce the release on `image.sc <https://forum.image.sc/>`_ using the ``Annoucements`` categorie after checking that the website has been deployed.
+ - Announce the release on `image.sc <https://forum.image.sc/>`_ using the ``Annoucements`` category after checking that the website has been deployed.